 The applicant is aware that the County water system can not adequately serve the subject property.
 The applicant is also aware that the subdivision requirement for any partitioning such as his requires the provision of water meeting the standards of the Department of Water Supply.
-Additional subdivided lots located in this remote area of South Kona have not been able to be served by a standard water system for over 13 years.
-Thus the status of the lack of the County water system serving this area has been known for over a decade.
-Therefore, the lack of an adequate water supply to serve additional lots is not a special nor an unusual circumstance applying to this property.
-Furthermore, the applicant purchased this property in May, 1989, according to Real Property Tax office records, and is expected to have been aware of the long existing non availability of the public water system.
-Mr. Dieter Losansky January 22,1992 Page 2
+The status of the County water system serving this area has been known for over a decade.

+Therefore, the lack of an adequate water system to serve additional lots is not a special nor an unusual circumstance applying to this property.
+Furthermore, the applicant purchased this property in July 1990 according to Real Property Tax office records, and is reasonably expected to have been aware of the inadequacy of the public water system.